open-estuary/estuary/doc/UEFI_Manual.4D02.md

 FTP protocol is used for downloading between hardware boards and local network.
 Aboveall, please make sure you have a working FTP server in local network, so that board can get needed files from network by FTP.

 After you used "board_connect" command, the system will echo "Press Any key in 10 seconds to stop automatical booting...".
-Press any key except "enter" key and you will see UEFI main menu.
+Press any key except "enter" key and enter into UEFI main menu.

 UEFI main menu option is showed as follow:
 ```